 The drop on this is similar to our old Regular with 5.5" for most bags: Swift Zeitgeist, Carradice long flap etc..
 This was our most popular Erlen surprise in the past

-The hardware (Longer bolt) for this production is included, and included from Nitto with a bolt sized for their S65 post.
-I believe this is the M8
+The hardware (Longer bolt) for this production is included, and included from Nitto with a bolt sized for their S65 post, I believe this is the M8. the 2.0 version also includes the bolts for the Nitto S-83, they are an odd custom bolt for that post with M7 thread and special smaller heads.

 We can only sell them with the Nitto hardware.
 If you have one of our earlier US produciton Erlens you can buy our replacement bolt kits sold separately.